 The goal of the Student Opportunities for Academic Research (SOAR) semester research grant is to facilitate student research in collaboration with a faculty mentor.
 Projects may be based on a faculty member’s existing research or newly designed by the student and faculty mentor.
 SOAR provides students a stipend for up to fourteen weeks of part-time work.
 Proposals may also include a request for project expenses.
 The SOAR committee invites students and faculty to submit proposals for the semester research grant.

-At the time of the project, a student must have full-time status at the college, be of at least sophomore standing, and have completed at least one full-time semester at Moravian College.
+At the time of the project, a student must have full-time status at the college, be of at least sophomore standing, and have completed at least one full-time semester at Moravian University.
 If the QPA of the student is less than 3.0, the faculty mentor should include an explanation of why the student is recommended for the program.

 At the time of the project, a faculty member must be a current full-time faculty, an Emeritus faculty member of the college, or a current adjunct faculty member who has taught at the college for at least two full years.

 - The student may work up to 8 hours per week for up to 14 weeks of the semester.

 - The student receives a stipend computed as $7.50 times the total number of hours proposed (maximum of 112 hours).